rkyzk/ecopost/README.md

 - If no match was found, a note will say, 'No matching results found'

 ### Notes on Other Pages
-- “Become a Member” (sign up page), “log in” and “sign out” pages were taken from django.allauth.
+- “Become a Member” (sign up page), “sign in” and “sign out” pages were taken from django.allauth.
 - The pages were styled with my own css to match other pages.
 - Line 42 in login.html was modified in order to display a note:
   'Email admin@ecopost.com if you've forgotten your password.' since setting a system to